castanhojfc/form3-client-go/README.md

 This is so that the caller can inspect exactly what happened, even if later on another error occurs.

 The client should be able to handle retries when there's a chance of making a successful request in the future.

-The client should be able to handle timeouts and make it self identifiable.
+Additionally it should be able to handle client timeouts and make it self identifiable to the server.

 More details in the docs! 📖

-## Future work/Limitations 🧰
+## Future work/Limitations 👷
  - More unit tests could have been written!
 I gave priority to integration tests.
  - Some tests could probably be table driven.
-I prioritized coverage.
+I prioritized coverage and test quality.
  - Rate limit headers can be used to make more intelligent retry attempts.
  - There's no existence of tests checking the fields `created_on` and `modified_on` or even any other response coming from the server that shows a timestamp.
 This is because I was not able to freeze these dates.
  - I've used gock to mock http requests.
 Unfortunately it is not possible to run these tests in parallel, there must be a way to achieve this, but I was not able to.
+ - To mock function calls from the standard library I´ve used dependency injection.
+Some parameters from the client and the account service exist and can be injected just for testing purposes.

 ## Bonus 🥳
   - Also added a continuous integration pipeline using GitHub Actions.
+It is simple, but its something.

 # Form3 Take Home Exercise Original Description